 There are some more radical systems of management and organisation emerging that you could see as a fourth wave.

-This isn’t actually as radical as it sounds, though it’s pretty good.
+This isn’t as radical as it sounds, though it’s pretty good.
 An influential thinker named Steven Denning wrote a book called “The Leader’s Guide to Radical Management” in 2010.
 I recommend you read it if you haven’t.
 It is basically Denning’s attempt to apply the values and principles of Agile and Lean into the management patterns and structures of traditional companies, especially ones that aren’t building software.
-This is an interesting and difficult task and Denning is pretty successful at defining how this would work.
+This is an interesting and difficult task and Denning is successful at defining how this would work.

-Another not-so-radical movement is the Spotify model, which is like a new version of the matrix organizational structure.
+Another not-so-radical movement is the Spotify model, which is a new version of the matrix organizational structure.
 Instead of line management and project managers, you have Tribes and Guilds.
 Tribes are cross-functional teams that focus on a particular work-stream / value stream.
-Guilds are a gathering of people with a similar role and basically centers of excellence in a particular practice.
+Guilds are a gathering of people with a similar role and basically centres of excellence in a particular practice.
 So you might have a “mobile” and a “web” tribe and a “UX” and a “developer” guild.
 This video by former Spotify Agile consultant Henrik Kniberg explains how this model works.